-Since our establishment in 2014, Pat Mac’s Pack has donated more than $1,000,000 to our dual mission of supporting brain tumor research at Lurie Children’s Hospital and providing financial assistance to young cancer patients and families.
+Since our establishment in 2014, Pat Mac’s Pack has raised more than $2.5 million to our dual mission of supporting brain tumor research at Lurie Children’s Hospital and providing financial assistance to young cancer patients and families.
+This includes $1.3 million provided for research and more than 400 families supported.

 Research

-Our donations to Lurie Children’s Hospital help fund the cutting-edge research currently being conducted at Lurie’s by the entire brain tumor research team.
+Our donations to Ann & Robert H. Lurie Children’s Hospital of Chicago help fund the cutting-edge research currently being conducted by Lurie Children’s Pediatric Brain Tumor Program team.
 This has included providing funding to purchase state of the art technology like the CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats), supporting fellowship research and more.

 Family Support and Testimonials